-SOPIRET, a multi-component rural based NGO, was established in 1985.
+SOPIRET, a multi-component rural-based NGO, was established in 1985.
 It has been implementing a number of development programs, namely.
-Essential Service Package with especial emphasis on reporductive health and population, Education & Micro Finance, with a view to contributing to the development process in Bangladesh to achieve the Millennium Development Goals.
+Essential Service Package with especial emphasis on reproductive health and population, Education & Micro Finance, with a view to contributing to the development process in Bangladesh to achieve the Millennium Development Goals.

 In 1985 SOPIRET initiated Community based Family Planning Services (CBFPS) covering 20 Unions in Lakshmipur Sadar and Ramgonj Upazila, with the financial and Technical Assistance from Family Planning International Assistance (FPIA).
-Pathfinder International replaced FPIA as donor of the program since April 1993.
-In September 1997 SOPIRET introduced clinic based Rural Service Delivery Project (RSDP) with the objective of providing Essential Services Package (ESP) through 8 static clinic, 298 Satellite Clinic and 304 Depot holders in eight Upazilas of Lakshmipur, Chandpur and Comilla Districts.
+Pathfinder International replaced FPIA as a donor of the program since April 1993.
+In September 1997 SOPIRET introduced the clinic-based Rural Service Delivery Project (RSDP) with the objective of providing Essential Services Package (ESP) through 8 static clinics, 298 Satellite Clinic, and 304 Depot holders in eight Upazilas of Lakshmipur, Chandpur and Comilla Districts.
 The Rural Service Delivery Program has phased out as of 30 June.
-The NGO Service Delivery Program (NSDP) is providing the ESP service since 01 July, 2002 .
+The NGO Service Delivery Program (NSDP) is providing the ESP service since 01 July 2002.

 We thank the United States Agency for International Development (USAID)/ Dhaka for their constant support through Smiling Sun Franchise Program (SSFP) led by Chamonics International and we also acknowledge and greatly appreciate the support of Health and Family Planning Department of the Ministry of Health and Family Welfare to run the project smoothly.